ecarlos09/natalie-elwin-mock-google/README.md

 - Basic server is up and running
 - Route for retrieving all search results is working
+- Client side looks great!

 ### Challenges

-- Struggling to retrieve a partricular result
+- Struggling to retrieve a particular result
+- Struggling to get the search results to display on submit